syncfusion-content/windowsforms-docs/WindowsForms/SfToolTip/Overview.md

 Image
 </td>
 <td>
-To set the image to be shown on tooltip
+Sets the image to be shown on the tooltip.
 </td>
 </tr>
 <tr>